python/typing/docs/spec/constructors.rst

 Converting a Constructor to Callable
 ------------------------------------

-Class objects are callable, which means they are :term:`assignable` to callable types.
+Class objects are callable, which means the type of a class object can be :term:`assignable` to a callable type.

   ::